 How Pro-Lifers Care for People after Birth

-The most detailed recent study of giving in the United States was published by the Chronicle of Philanthropy in November of this year.
+The most detailed recent study of giving in the United States was published by the Chronicle of Philanthropy in November 2017.
 The numbers are staggering:

 - This study showed that 12 of the top 13 states in average individual giving were “red” states ― those states that tend to vote for Republicans.
 Romney’s home state Utah took the top spot, and the others were all from the much-maligned “Bible belt.”